 In this article, we have carefully selected 5 free newsletter templates and we explain how to best use them.

-Classic newsletter template
+Classic free newsletter template

 Let’s start with a classic newsletter template, which you can use no matter what your line of work is.
 We’d recommend you use our “Edge” newsletter template to promote your latest blog posts.

 Hot Tip: When creating your newsletter, be careful with the elements that are visible in the inbox before the message is opened, namely the sender’s name, address, email subject and pre-header.
 And most importantly, you can try out these various elements all you like using the A/B Testing feature.

 Do you work in ecommerce?
 If so, you’re probably aware that your newsletters provide an excellent opportunity to boost your sales.
 That’s why we advise you to use our “BlueStyle” template.

 Hot Tip: Bear in mind that it costs 5 times more to get a new customer than it does to hold on to an existing one.
 So, it is in your best interests to value the people who have already purchased from you and make sure they keep you top of mind!
 As a result, we advise you to identify these people and send them promo codes or special offers such as free delivery on purchases.

 If you work in the events sector, you know how important it is to send out information on upcoming dates for things like concerts and ballet performances.
 And what better way than to send regular newsletters to your contact list?

 Hot Tip: Feel free to play on the exceptional and exclusive nature of the events that you’re promoting.
 For example, you can tell you readers that only the first to reply will be accepted, or that there are only a few seats left.
 Creating a feeling of urgency among your recipients is always a good way of getting them to take action!
 FOMO baby!

 Responsive Newsletter Template for the Travel Industry